DaveMcMartin/anki-image2card/README.md

 - **xAI**: AI-powered definitions (same API key as translation).

 2. **Card Creation**:
    - Drag and drop an image (e.g., a page from a manga or book) into the Image Section.
    - Select the area you want to scan.
    - If using Tesseract, select the text orientation (horizontal or vertical) using the buttons in the Image Section.
    - Click "Scan" to extract text using your configured OCR method (Native OS, Tesseract, or AI).
    - The app uses **local processing** for:
      - Morphological analysis (Mecab)
      - Word definitions (JMDict)
      - Pitch accent patterns (local database)
      - Furigana generation (Mecab-based)
      - Audio pronunciation (Forvo, with AI fallback)
    - Translation is handled by your selected translation service (or skipped if "None").
-    - Review the generated fields in the "Anki Card Settings" section.
+   - Review the generated fields in the **Card** tab.
    - Click "Add" to create the card in Anki.

 ## FAQ

 1. **Which Note Type do you use?**
-   The "Japanese Sentence" note type from the Ankidrone Foundation deck.
+   The "Japanese Sentence" note type from the [Ankidrone Foundation](https://tatsumoto-ren.github.io/blog/jp1k-anki-deck.html) deck.

 2. **Can I use other AI/TTS providers?**
    The architecture is designed to be extensible.
 You can add new providers by implementing the appropriate interfaces in the `ai/` modules.
 Feel free to open a pull request if you have implemented a new provider.